SatYu26/OCBC-Submission-Data_and_AI_Track/Readme.md

 ## Pattern 1:

-On the basis of below bar plot we can clearly see that The **maximum amout of Traffic occurs on Day 6 i.e saturday around the hours of 12 to 16 i.e. Afternoon Hours**.
+On the basis of below bar plot between **Traffic count and Days of weeks** across all time frames we can conclude that:

+- The **maximum amout of Traffic occurs on Day 6 i.e saturday around the hours of 12 to 16 i.e. Afternoon Hours**.
+- Also the traffic on other days is almost similar and the **minimum amount of traffic occurs during eary morning hours between 1 to 4**.

 <br>